WYihei/ChineseNodifyWiki/API-Reference.md

 #### SplitCommand

 Splits the connection.
-Triggered on double click.
+Triggered by Nodify.EditorGestures.Connection.Split gesture.
-Parameter is the location where this was clicked.
+            Parameter is the location where the splitting ocurred.

 ```csharp
 public ICommand SplitCommand { get; set; }